 The department is searching for four new reserve officers following the creation of the new volunteer tier.

 Volunteer officers are required to have at least part-time police academy training, maintain their CPR certification, and firearm qualification training.

 Full-time officers with five years of experience are eligible for four weeks vacation.
-They are also eligible for compensation time, which means any overtime can be carried over as time off, Munson.

 The overtime is counted as time-and-a-half, Munson said, so, for example, someone who works four overtime hours could take six hours off.